stephtr/BrightnessSwitch/README.md

 ## Running the app

 The easiest and recommended way is to use the [Microsoft Store](https://www.microsoft.com/store/productId/9NK5PND0SQ07) version.
-If you prefer to manually run the app, follow these instructions:
+If you prefer to manually run the app, follow these steps:

 Download the [latest release](https://github.com/stephtr/BrightnessSwitch/releases) and extract it to a folder of your choice.
 The app is written in C# (.NET 5.0) and therefore needs the [Desktop Runtime 5.0](https://dotnet.microsoft.com/download/dotnet/5.0#runtime-desktop-5.0.0-preview.2) to be installed.
 Then run `BrightnessControl.exe`, autostart with Windows can be enabled via the context menu.